Hasanzakii/xbot_serveices/README.md

 - **What it does**: Starts the container that make your Laravel project run.
 The `up` run the servie," and `--build` ensures everything is fresh and up to date.

 **Time to shine**
-Open your browser and head to ` http://localhost:8003` If the sun isn't shining there, something might be wrong 🤸